 Identify the MFCN BSs sectors and measure power of the individual signal level (channel power).

-Measurements of interference level are carried out at the test points of borderline or, if measurements at the test points cannot be carried out due to practical reasons (e.g. the test point is not accessible), in a test point possibly close to the borderline.
+Measurements of interference level are carried out at the test points on the borderline or, if measurements at the test points cannot be carried out due to practical reasons (e.g. the test point is not accessible), at a point as close as possible to the test point on the borderline.

 Requirements to the monitoring equipment